 How much is new driver car insurance and why is new drivers insurance expensive?

-According to insurance compression site Money Supermarket, from data recorded in June 2017, the average cost of a fully comprehensive car insurance policy for a new driver is £1,188, £1,283 for third party fire and theft and £1,686 for third party only.
+According to insurance compression site Money Supermarket, from data recorded in June 2017, the average cost of a comprehensive car insurance policy for a new driver is £1,188, £1,283 for third party fire and theft and £1,686 for third party only.

 Unfortunately, insurance for new drivers isn’t cheap.
 Inexperienced motorists are seen as a big risk for insurers, this is reflected in the high premium prices for new drivers.
-In June 2017, Insurance comparison site Money Supermarket noted that ‘young drivers, aged between 18 and 21 make up 70% of car insurance claims on fully comprehensive insurance policies’.
+In June 2017, Insurance comparison site Money Supermarket noted that ‘young drivers, aged between 18 and 21 make up 70% of car insurance claims on comprehensive insurance policies’.
 Based on this, young drivers are seen as a much greater risk for insurers.

 How can I reduce the cost of my new driver insurance?

 Unfortunately, if you are a new or young driver, you can’t get away from the fact that, statistically, the odds are against you when it comes to insurance risk factors.
 That said, there are a number of ways that you can reduce the cost of your insurance premium as detailed below.